makrai/notes/kratzer88-stage-level-individual-level-pred.md

 spatiotemporal location, but of the individual denoted by the subject.
 (73') says that the individual Henry is located In the past and has the property or being French.
-We may conjecture that the tense predicate always rellltes to the external �Jrgument or the main predic�Jte.
+We may conjecture that the tense predicate always rellltes to the external aJrgument or the main predicaJte.
 This gives us an Interesting prediction.
 Take my aunt Theresa, for example.
 She Is an almost perfect clone or my grandmother.
 Vet unllke my poor grandmother, aunll_heresa Is still alive.
-In !tli� situation, 74(b) and (c) are true.
+In !tlia situation, 74(b) and (c) are true.
 74(a) and (d), however, are either false or are cases of presupposition failure.
 (There is a close connection between restrictive clauses and presuppositions , a topic